 - For more detailed information, use the Omio planner above.

 - 7 breakfasts

 - Luggage transfers on walking days when changing hotels

 - Transfers on day 2, 4 and 5

 - Detailed digital holiday information pack including GPS-checked and regularly updated route descriptions, road notes and maps.
 Please note that the info pack is emailed to you prior to departure and no printed documents are mailed or provided on-site

 - 24/7 phone assistance by our local office/representative

-- Flights, public transportation and other ferry tickets
+- Airfare, public transportation and other ferry tickets

 - Airport arrival and departure transfers

-- Additional night/s at any of the accommodations along the way as well as in Chania and Heraklion
+- Extra nights at any of the accommodations along the way as well as in Chania and Heraklion